undergrad-partner-school

 Tuition and Fees

-Tuition fees per academic year for full-time domestic students were $66,650 in 2023.
-Since this is a private institution, there is no difference in tuition for out-of-state or international students.
-Full-time students in 2023 were obliged to pay additional fees in the amount of $630.
+In 2025, tuition amounted to $73,140 for all full-time domestic students.
+As this is a private institution, tuition is the same for all the accepted students.
+Full-time students in 2025 had to pay additional fees in the amount of $690.

 Boarding

-In 2023, room and board cost at Amherst College amounted to $17,190 a year.
-Room-only (on campus) cost per academic year at this school stood at $9,490, according to the data from 2023.
+In 2025, room and board cost at Amherst College amounted to $19,260 a year.
+If you only needed a dormitory room, it cost $10,410 for the 2025 academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $9,940.

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-If you wish to find out more about need-based and non-need-based aid at Amherst College, here are some recent data you should consider.
+There are different types of financial aid: grants, loans, scholarships, and work-study programs.
+Check out some recent data to get the info about need-based and non-need-based aid at Amherst College.

 Need-based